RizkiKarianata/smk-coding-learn-kotlin/README.md

 * Push to the branch (`git push origin my-new-feature`)
 * Create a new Pull Request

-#### Notes To Contribute

-Make sure to not commit generated files from your dist folder.
-All changes need to be made in the source files located in the `src` folder.

-* Change the `scss` files to adapt styles
-* Change the nunjucks based `html` files or the content defining `json` files to adapt layout and content
-* Change the `js` files to adapt the application code

 Always run a build and test the results before committing.

 ## 📝 License

 * Copyright © 2020 Rizki Karianata
-* **Simple Framework7 App is an open source project licensed under the MIT license**
+* **SMK Coding Learn Kotlin is an open source project licensed under the MIT license**

 ## ☕️ Suppport & Donation

-Love Simple Framework7 App?
+Love SMK Coding Learn Kotlin?
 Support this project by donating or sharing with others in need.

 <a href="https://www.buymeacoffee.com/rizkikarianata"><img src="https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black"/> </a>